Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Monitor Stands

-The placement of your monitors can have a big impact on the quality of sound.
-If your monitors aren’t positioned properly at ear level and separated at the appropriate width, your perception of the output is likely to be skewed.
+The placement of your monitors plays a crucial role in the quality of your sound.
+If your monitors aren’t positioned properly—at ear level and separated at the correct width—your perception of the audio output may be skewed, leading to less accurate mixes.

 PERLESMITH